\""

 4. Prevu

-What it is: Prevu is a discount real estate brokerage offering in-house agents and 1.5% listing fees for home sellers in select cities in California, Colorado, Connecticut, Florida, Maryland, Massachusetts, New Jersey, New York, Pennsylvania, Texas, Virginia, and Washington.
+What it is: Prevu is a discount real estate brokerage offering in-house agents and 1.5% listing fees for home sellers in select cities in 13 states (CA, CO, CT, FL, MD, MA, NJ, NY, PA, TX, VA, WA) and the District of Columbia.

 Why would a realtor offer a 2% commission rate?

-Here are seven reasons dedicated agents may work at a lower commission rate (and potential trade-offs to consider when hiring a low commission agent).
+Here are seven reasons dedicated agents may work at a lower commission rate, along with potential trade-offs to consider when hiring a low-commission agent:

-New realtors may accept a lower commission rate to build their reputation, get testimonials, and increase their caseload.
-Working with a newer agent could be beneficial.
-They may have more time to focus on your needs.
-They'll also be motivated to provide you with a great experience so you spread the word about their services.
+New realtors may accept a lower commission rate to build their reputation, gather testimonials, and increase their caseload.
+Working with a newer agent can be beneficial, as they're highly motivated to provide an excellent experience to encourage word-of-mouth referrals.

 However, there can also be trade-offs.
-For example, they may not have the connections or experience of an established realtor.
-Thoroughly interview the realtor you're considering to ensure they have the expertise you need.
+They may lack the connections or experience of an established realtor.
+It’s important to thoroughly interview the agent you’re considering to ensure they have the expertise you need.

-While most real estate transactions involve two agents, there may be times when one agent represents both the seller and the buyer — a scenario called dual agency.
-In this situation, a realtor may agree to a reduced commission fee since they won’t be splitting it with another agent.
+While most real estate transactions involve two agents, there are times when one agent represents both the seller and the buyer — a scenario called dual agency.
+In this situation, a realtor may agree to a reduced commission fee since they won’t need to split it with another agent.
+This means they could earn the full 5-6% commission — up to $30,000 on a $500,000 home sale!

-An agent may reduce their rate if, by working with you, they're able to secure commission on multiple deals.
-This can happen if you’re selling multiple properties or if they're helping you sell and buy at the same time.
+An agent may reduce their rate if they can secure commissions on multiple deals by working with you.
+This often happens if you’re selling multiple properties or if they’re helping you sell and buy at the same time, which is common for first-time sellers.

 How much can I save with a 2% real estate commission?

-The amount you save with a 2% real estate commission depends on the final sale price of your home.
+The amount you save with a 2% real estate commission depends on your home's final sale price.
 Generally, for every $100,000 of your home’s final sale price, you’ll save $1,000 in agent fees with a 2 percent commission realtor vs. a full commission realtor.

-Here’s how much you could save with a 2 percent commission realtor at different home prices.
+Here’s how much you could save with a 2% commission realtor at different home prices.

 Sale price